pravin-pk/pravin-pk/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on college related academic projects
+- 🔭 I’m working on  academic projects
-- 🌱 I’m currently learning Machine Learning , Deep Learning, Self-driving cars and Django
+- 🌱 Also studying Machine Learning , Deep Learning, Self-driving cars and Django
 - 🤔 I usually prefer Back-end related works ...
 - 📑 Here's [My Resume](https://resume.io/r/HWEL1zeal)
 <!-- - 👯 I’m looking to collaborate on ... -->